chef/chef-oss-practices/repo-management/github-labels.md

 ## Status

+ - `Untriaged` An issue that has yet to be triaged.
+This should be set on all new issues
  - `Adopted` An issue that is being worked on.
  - `Incomplete` A pull request that is not ready to be merged as noted by the author.
  - `Waiting on Contributor` An issue or pull request that has unresolved requested actions from the author.